psi46/psi46test/README.txt

   * If you are on Max OS 10.6:
     If you managed to make it work, let us know.
 We did not.

+  * Some older compilers complain about -Wno-logical-op-parentheses in the invocation of the C++ compiler.
+Just remove this in the Makefile and it should work.